jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ## Quaternions

-A **quaternion** is an extension of a complex number where we add two additional imaginary numbers.
+A **quaternion** is an extension of a complex number where we add two additional imaginary numbers, $j$ and $k$.
 The general form of a quaternion is

 $$ q = w + xi + yj + zk, $$